hpmicro-rs/hpm-hal-template/README.md

 # hpm-template

-Template repo for hpm-hal.
+Template repo for Rust hpm-hal

 ## How to use this template

 1. Install `cargo-generate`: `cargo install cargo-generate`

-2. Create your project: `cargo generate --git https://github.com/hpmicro-rs/hpm-template`
+2. Create your project: `cargo generate --git https://github.com/hpmicro/hpm-template`

 3. Choose your MCU